Jahangirabad Estate: History

-which was surrounded by a thick forest.
-He camped near the jungle and was met by Raja Razzak Baksh.
+He camped near the jungle and was met by Raja Razzak Baksh Khan.
 According to Sir Hope Grant, the Raja showed faithfulness towards the British government and was willing to surrender three cannons which were in the fort.
 Sir Hope Grant took two attachments of troops with him and entered the fort through the jungle.
 There he told the British officer that the three cannons have been sent to the commissioner's custody.
 Suddenly, one of the Sikh soldiers discovered two cannons, which were a nine-pounder and a six-pounder respectively.
 Sir Hope Grant ordered the gate of the fort to be dismantled and confiscated the two cannons.
 When bulls were asked for to draw the cannons, the British soldiers found that the bulls were government animals stolen by the raja.
 By the same time, soldiers discovered another cannon which could fire both grapeshot and roundshots.
 This cannon was secretly placed in a position to fire in the direction the British forces had arrived from; it was loaded and was already triggered by a slow mechanism.
 In the fort, the British soldiers also discovered some anti-British seditious documents related to mutineers.
 The fort was razed to the ground and the bamboo jungle was put to fire.
-Raja Razzak Baksh was thrown by the British troops along with eighty men into that fire.!
-Raja Razzak Baksh, having no heir of his own, had made a gift of the ta'alluqa in 1842 to Raja Farzand Ali Khan, his son-in law.
+Raja Razzak Baksh was thrown by the British troops along with eighty men into that fire.
+Raja Razzak Baksh Khan, having no heir of his own, had made a gift of the ta'alluqa in 1842 to Raja Farzand Ali Khan, his son-in law.